safstromo/keyboards/buildlogs/rommana/rommana.md

 ![](rommana_flex.jpg)

 Step 2: Cut off the third switch pcb from 4 of the flex pcbs.
-This is the thumb cluster and the columns with 2 switches.
+This is for the thumb cluster and the columns with 2 switches.

 ![](rommana_flex_cut.jpg)